 Our Summer Schools offer participants a varied insight into life at a research intensive and competitive university.
 These include staying in our halls of residence, attending academic sessions and experiencing the social and sport facilities on our campus.
 Participants will also be able to interact with our Ambassadors who are current students at the University.

-Warwick Summer Schools take place in July and early August, and applications will open in January 2018.
+Warwick Summer Schools take place in July and early August, and applications are now open.
 If you are interested in attending one of our 2018 Summer Schools, please check the criteria below for each Summer School.
-If you believe you are eligible, please register your interest on the form to the right, and we will then contact you with further details when applications are open.
+If you believe you are eligible, please apply through the links on the right.

 The key information is contained within this menu.
 Open each section to find out more.

 •student comes from a lower socio economic background